 I Wasn't Doing Nothing

-One day in the morning I was so peacefully laying on my bed, and charmingly warm early sunshine came through the window.
-I felt the warmth of the season, softness of my blanket, and the generosity of time.
-Then, I started hearing the birds singing, although I didn’t know where they were singing from.
+One day in the morning, I was so peacefully laying on my bed, and charmingly warm early sunshine came through the window.
+I felt the warmth of the season, the softness of my blanket, and the generosity of time.
+Then, I started hearing the birds singing, although I didn’t know where the songs were coming from.

 I was uncertain how.
 After knowing that I will leave the US for Korea, my home-home, all the clocks in my life started ticking at an unbelievably slow pace.
 I am now acutely aware of my self and things around me like the train I take, the food I cook, and the landscape I see.
 Don’t get me wrong.
 My neighborhood in West Philly is nice, but there aren't many things to behold.
 You will see some houses and trees.